gabielsanti/gabielsanti.github.io/docs/index.markdown

 ---
 layout: page
-title: Jesita Wida Ajani
+title: Ian Gabriel Santillan
 permalink: /
 ---

-I am a DPhil candidate in Public Policy at the University of Oxford and a Clarendon Scholar.
+I am a B.Sc. in Biology Graduate, Major in Systematics (Insect Systematics) at the University of the Philippines.

-My research focuses on development, labor, gender, and political economy.
+My research focuses on insect morphology, taxonomy, systematics, and distribution.

-I am particularly interested in how social norms shape female labor force participation, household decision-making,
+I am particularly interested in Philippine Assassin bugs (Reduviidae) and other members of Hemiptera: Heteroptera.

-and well-being in developing countries.

 ## Pages